irwynks/regalia/README.md

 3. The major criteria for the success of this project will be adoption - the more users onboarded, the greater the repository of data on post-sale royalty fulfillment, and the better the ecosystem.

 ## Thanks!
 I'd like to thank MagicEden once again for the opportunity of being a part of something bigger, as well as the judges for their consideration!
-Feel free to get in touch at any point in time should there be any questions or issues regarding the Regalia Suite on twitter [@irwynks_sol](https://twitter.com/irwynks_sol) or discord irwynks#8936
+Feel free to get in touch at any point in time should there be any questions or issues regarding the Regalia Suite on twitter [@irwynks_sol](https://twitter.com/irwynks_sol) or telegram [@irwynks](https://t.me/irwynks).